J-Labodi/Currency-Converter/README.md

 ### Error Handling

-As there are required prameters to complete the conversion, simple error handling has been implemented to ensure the micorservice receives valid requests only.
+As there are required parameters to complete the conversion, simple error handling has been implemented to ensure the microservice receives valid requests only.
-The service returns the following error codes & messages in case the received request is in invalid format:
+The service returns the following error codes & messages in case the received request is in an invalid format:

 Code  | Message
 :----------|:-------------